charlietharas/hacktrin-scribble/README.md

 Thanks to [Jason Wu](https://github.com/abstractlegwear) & Maggie Kwan for their help with the initial version of this back in 2021!

+## Branches
+- `main` has new Python implementation
+- `old` has archived original submission for HackTrin in 2021
+- `js` has Python implementation that saves model to web version, as well as web implementation of GUI

 ## Installation
 `pip install opencv-python mediapipe tensorflow keras emnist`